 By PSW Staff • April 1, 2009 D-Mitri consists of network technology, a family of processing and input/output devices, a suite of high-quality signal processing firmware, and control software.
 Take our Photo Gallery Tour of new products from this year's Prolight + Sound - Musikmesse.
 Meyer Sound has announced the introduction of the D-Mitri digital audio platform, which provides the foundation of the company’s next generation of digital products, beginning with the LCS audio show control system and Constellation electroacoustic architecture.
 D-Mitri is a powerful network-based system that encompasses the entire audio chain, from microphone input to loudspeaker output, incorporating multichannel distribution, multichannel recording and playback, and show control automation.
 Meyer Sound’s LCS audio show control is noted for the creative capabilities it can achieve by integrating all audio functions in one system.
 D-Mitri takes these unique features to the next level with pristine audio quality, Gigabit networking, enhanced configuration flexibility, as well as precise mixing and routing of matrices up to 576 x 576 channels in size via proprietary computer software, or custom third-party programs, using standard Open Sound Control (OSC) messages.
 Inherently scalable to virtually any size, D-Mitri systems can be tailored to the unique requirements of theme parks, spectacle shows, theatrical productions, museums, planetariums, performing arts centers, stadiums and arenas, and retail environments.
 “D-Mitri builds on years of our experience in creating uniquely flexible digital audio systems which serve applications ranging from small theatres to complex, large-scale spectacle shows,” states John McMahon, Meyer Sound’s executive director of digital products.
 “With its combination of networking, power, and scalability, D-Mitri is a big step forward for Meyer Sound, and opens up a lot of opportunities for future product offerings.”
 D-Mitri comprises four basic components: · Network technology utilizing the emerging AVB standard · A family of processing and input/output devices (“nodes”) · High-quality signal processing firmware · Control software Four analog I/O nodes provide different combinations of inputs and outputs, with audio A/D and D/A conversion at a 96 kHz sample rate and 24-bit resolution.
 Two digital I/O nodes offer either AES3 or CobraNet inputs and outputs.
 The Wild Tracks nodes offer 72 tracks of high-resolution audio recording and playback, while the VRAS nodes integrate D-Mitri into Constellation electroacoustic architecture.
 D-Mitri utilizes the newest quad-core processor technology and FPGA technology to realize up to 64-bit floating-point internal resolution.
 Each processor node handles up to 72 inputs and 72 outputs, plus 72 bus channels, with every stage providing eight bands of EQ, two bands of dynamics, and delay.
 A dedicated mix engine serves systems having more than 72 input or output channels in a single cohesive matrix.
 D-Mitri’s multichannel audio is transmitted via the emerging AVB (Audio Video Bridging) standard, a widely adopted networking protocol specifically designed to be a true real-time system, in which all network devices respond to a control or command at the same time.
 D-Mitri supports two separate AVB networks that can operate in parallel for fail-safe redundancy.
 AVB networks will ultimately use standard, off-the-shelf Ethernet routing and switching equipment.
 D-Mitri’s modular concept and open control architecture allow for exceptional flexibility in configuring systems for specialized applications.
 In addition to OSC compatibility, a dedicated GPIO node provides connections for MIDI, RS232, RS422, SMPTE time code, contact closure, and world clock in/out.
 Meyer Sound D-Mitri will begin shipping in fall 2009.
 Meyer Sound Website Take our Photo Gallery Tour of new products from this year’s Prolight + Sound – Musikmesse.
 Comments Have something to say about this PSW content?
 Leave a comment!
 Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
 Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Analog Applications Architecture Audio Clocking Cobranet Computers Control Converters Custom Delay Digital Director Distribution Equipment Ethernet Loudspeakers Meyer Sound Microphones MIDI Mix Mixing Networking Power Processors Products Recording Samples Signal Software Sound Stage Standards System Systems Technology Time Video Websites · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Analog Applications Architecture Audio Clocking Cobranet Computers Control Converters Custom Delay Digital Director Distribution Equipment Ethernet Loudspeakers Meyer Sound Microphones MIDI Mix Mixing Networking Power Processors Product Recording Samples Signal Software Sound Stage Standards System Systems Technology Time Video Websites · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.